clare-jisc/learn-wagtail-static-website/README.md

     - password `clare`

 #### Lint project templates
-- run command `pip install -U djlint` - package to install linter for django templates
+- run command `pip install djlint` - package to install linter for django templates

 ### Customise python for this project
 To use different versions of python in different projects use `pyenv` https://python.land/virtual-environments/pyenv